-Phoenix S. Ayotte (formerly Phoenix Ayotte Harris) was born in Florida and raised in Atlanta, Georgia.
-She attended Agnes Scott College in Atlanta, and earned her business degree in economics from Georgia State University in 2004.
-In 2007 she earned her Juris Doctorate, Cum Laude, from Stetson University College of Law in Tampa, Florida.
-During her law school career she was a research assistant, served on the Student Bar Association, and interned with the Navy JAG Corps, the Veteran's Administration, and the Federal Public Defender's Office.
+Phoenix S. Ayotte (formerly Phoenix Ayotte Harris) is a Washingtonian Magazine Top Lawyer, Top 40 Under 40, and SuperLawyers Rising Star.
+She was born in Florida and raised in Atlanta, Georgia.
+After earning her business degree in economics from Georgia State University in 2004, she graduated Cum Laude from Stetson University College of Law in St. Petersburg, Florida.
+During her law school career she interned with the Navy JAG Corps, the Veteran's Administration, and the Federal Public Defender's Office.

 Phoenix has served as a moot court and mock trial judge for the Capitol City Mock Trial Competition, Regent School of Law, William and Mary School of Law, George Mason School of Law, George Washington School of Law, and the Thurgood Marshall Federal Bar Association Moot Court Competition in Washington, D.C.
 She serves as a mentor to the many law student interns she has supervised in the past and presently, serves upon multiple boards, including that of Virginia Association of Criminal Defense Lawyers (VACDL), Alexandria Bar Foundation, and Alexandria Bar Association, and is active in seeking out teaching opportunities, including the 2015, 2016, and 2017 Alexandria Bar Association CLE Marathon (criminal portion- Privacy and the Law) as well as prior instruction of the Federal Sentencing Guidelines Training (2010-2013).

-Ms. Ayotte was recognized as a "RISING STAR" by Super Lawyers for 2016, 2017, and 2018 in the Washington Post magazine, and has received the following additional recognitions:
+Ms. Ayotte was recognized as a Top Lawyer in the Washingtonian Magazine, a "RISING STAR" by Super Lawyers for 2016, 2017, and 2018 in the Washington Post magazine, and has received the following additional recognitions: